shiiifa/shiiifa/README.md

 ## Additional experience
 - UI/UX-focused web development for portfolio and student-facing applications
-- Building and deploying responsive web systems using Astro, Tailwind CSS, and modern frontend tooling
+- Building and deploying responsive web systems using HTML, JavaScript, CSS, and modern frontend tooling

 ---